Amazing Places to Celebrate Holi in India

 Kumaoni or Khadi Holi of Uttrakhand is a serious musical affair.
 This holi festival in India is celebrated by the locals who wear traditional clothes Chudidaar, Nokdaar Topi and Kurta Pyjama and dance in groups singing Khari songs.
 The music is played by the traditional Dhol and Hurka.
 Later, the crowd moves in procession greeting people in the surroundings.

 The celebrations last for two months.
-Kumaoni Holi takes different forms as Khari Holi, Mahila Holi and Baithki Holi, where the songs are sung in different ragas which begins from the temple premises.
+Kumaoni Holi takes different forms, such as Khari Holi, Mahila Holi, and Baithki Holi, where the songs are sung in different ragas that begin from the temple premises.
 The songs are sung in a sequence depending on the time of the day.
-Another interesting fact about the Kumaoni Holi are the colours they use.
-It is made from natural sources such as flower extracts, ash and water.
+Another interesting fact about the Kumaoni Holi is the colors they use.
+It is made from natural sources such as flower extracts, ash, and water.

 5. Hola Mohalla, Anandpur Sahib, Punjab